wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 <hr>

-## Day 2 - Demo, Q & A with HW, HTML5 Semantic Elements
+## Day 2 - Demo, Q & A about homework, HTML5 Semantic Elements

-Today we will talk about the new semantic elements that come with HTML5 and we will structure our website semantically.
+We will go over the homework from the first day and solve any roadblock encountered.
+We will talk about the new semantic elements that come with HTML5 that will allows us to create a website semantically.

 ### Homework for day 2